Fmstrat/wintile/README.md

 - `<Super>`+`<Up>` will maximize your tile with a few different levels
 	- Maximized vertically in the current column
 	- Maximized horizontally in the top row
-	- If you're using 4 col mode, it will maximize in the center at double-width first
+	- If you're using 4-5 col mode, it will maximize in the center leaving 1 column on either side first

 - `<Super>`+`<Left>` or `<Super>`+`<Right>`
 	- Move a tile in that direction.
 If it's at the edge of a screen, it will go full-height